What does the Bible say about drinking alcohol?

 18. 1 Corinthians 6:12 “All things are lawful for me, but not all things are profitable.
 All things are lawful for me, but I will not be mastered by anything.”

 Many people ask, “can I drink a small amount daily?”

 Where do we draw the line when it comes to alcohol assumption?
 How much is too much?
 The alcohol that was used in Scripture, was not as strong as what we have today, so we should actually drink less.
 All things should be done in moderation, but never make up your own definition for moderation.
 Alcohol tolerance levels vary, but one way to know is if Christ was standing in front of you, would you have a clear conscience drinking a couple of glasses of alcohol a day?

 If another believer lived with you, would you have a clear conscience drinking alcohol every day?
 Would it cause them to stumble?
 Would it cause you to stumble?
 What is your body and your mind telling you?
 Are you getting tipsy and to the point of intoxication?
 What is your purpose?

 Is it really showing self-control when consuming alcohol daily?
 Can it lead to pouring 2 more cups?
 These are areas where we have to discipline ourselves in.
 I am not saying you can’t drink, but I don’t believe it would be wise to drink every day, nor is it showing self-control.

 19. Philippians 4:5 “Let your moderation be known unto all men.
 The Lord is at hand.”

 20. Proverbs 25:28 “Like a city with breached walls is a man without self-control.”

-One of the qualifications of a pastor is that they are men of self control.
-This is why many preachers don’t drink at all.
+One of the qualifications of a pastor is that they are men of self-control.

 21. 1 Timothy 3:8 “In the same way, deacons are to be worthy of respect, sincere, not indulging in much wine, and not pursuing dishonest gain.”